Loading Now

 Cycling Expels gas, aids in digestion, reduces water loss in stools

-Adding deep breathing exercises can also boost gut health by reducing stress.
-Everyday activities that make your heart work harder, like raking, vacuuming, and dancing, are easy yet powerful ways to help your gut health.
+Incorporating deep breathing exercises can further improve gut health by reducing stress.
+Everyday activities that raise your heart rate, such as raking, vacuuming, and dancing, are simple yet effective methods to support gut health.

 Specific Workouts to Support Digestive Health